dev-Vanilla/AirCursor/README.md

 ### Key Features
 - **Real-time Gesture Recognition**: Supports hand landmark detection.
 - **Mouse Operations**:
-  - Point with your index finger to move the cursor.
+  - Move the cursor with your index finger, tap to click
   - Pinch your thumb and index finger to trigger a click.
   - Swipe gestures for scrolling.
 - **System Tray Support**: Minimize to the system tray.